Cognitive Biases in Business Decision Making

 1. Diverse Decision-Making Teams

 Teams with diverse backgrounds, experiences, and thinking styles are more likely to challenge assumptions and consider alternative viewpoints.
 Research shows that diverse teams make better decisions 87% of the time.
+This is the foundation of high-performance teams.

 2. Structured Decision Processes